All blogs

 Here are the types of primary systems, explained.

-While partisan primary rules differ slightly in these 46 states, there are three broad categories: closed, semi-open, and open.
-In all three categories, the Republicans and Democrats have separate primary ballots.
-This means that voters cannot vote for a Republican for one contest, and a Democrat in another, even if those candidates best represent their views.
+While party primary rules differ throughout these 47 states, there are two broad categories: closed party primaries and open party primaries.
+In both types, the Republicans and Democrats have separate primary ballots.
+This means that voters cannot vote for a Republican for one office and a Democrat for another, even if those candidates best represent their views.

-• 15 states have closed partisan primaries for congressional offices and state offices.
-In these states, only registered party members have a guaranteed right to vote in partisan primaries.
+Sixteen states have closed party primaries for congressional offices.
+In these states, only voters registered with a political party have a guaranteed right to vote in primaries.
 Independent voters are barred from participating in primaries unless the parties establish a rule allowing them to participate.
-No state Republican Party in these sixteen states allows independents to participate in their primaries, while just five state Democratic parties do so (ID, NE, OK, SD, UT).
+Most recently, no state Republican Party in these sixteen states allows independents to participate in their primaries, while just five state Democratic parties have done so (ID, OK, SD, UT, WV).

-The remaining four states (Alaska, California, Louisiana, and Washington) hold nonpartisan primaries.
-In nonpartisan primary systems, all candidates, regardless of party, appear on one ballot, and all registered voters are eligible to participate.
-The top vote getters advance to the general election.
-Unlike partisan primaries, the goal of a nonpartisan primary is not to select the official nominees of political parties.
-Rather, the nonpartisan primary serves as a winnowing election to ensure that a manageable number of viable candidates appear on the general election ballot.
-There are two main types of nonpartisan primaries in use today: Top Two and Top Four.
+The remaining three states (Alaska, California, and Washington) have open, all-candidate primaries for congressional elections.
+In all-candidate primary systems, all candidates, regardless of party, appear on one ballot, and all registered voters are eligible to participate.
+The top finishers advance to the general election.
+Unlike party primaries, the process does not select the official nominees of political parties.
+Rather, the all-candidate primary serves as a winnowing election to ensure that a manageable number of viable candidates appear on the general election ballot.
+There are two main types of all-candidate primaries in use today: Top Two and Top Four.

-• California and Washington hold top-two nonpartisan primaries for state and congressional offices.
+California and Washington use top-two all-candidate primaries.
 All candidates run on one ballot (with their party labels), and voters select their preferred candidate.
-The top two finishers, regardless of party, advance to the general election where a majority winner is guaranteed.2
+The top two finishers, regardless of party, advance to the general election where a majority winner is guaranteed.

-• Alaska holds top-four nonpartisan primaries for state and congressional offices.
+Alaska uses top-four all-candidate primaries.
 Like Top Two, all candidates run on one ballot (with party labels), and voters select their preferred candidate.
 Unlike Top Two, the top four finishers advance to the general election.
 In the general election, voters rank the candidates, and, if needed, an instant runoff is held to ensure a majority winner.

-Nonpartisan primaries ensure that all eligible voters have the freedom to participate in every taxpayer-funded election, and guarantee that the winner secures a majority of the vote.
-In practice, nonpartisan primaries give voters more voice, better choices, and better representation.
+Regardless of the specific system, all-candidate primaries ensure that all eligible voters have the freedom to participate in every taxpayer-funded election, and guarantee that the winning candidate receives majority support.